 We also believe in getting our children started early with serving Christ by providing opportunities for them to be part of the Mission program.
 These opportunities for mission help our children to understand how Jesus’ teachings are put into action.
 Below are some projects our children will be part of.

-- As part of the Samaritan’s Purse Operation – Christmas Child, Sunday School children make “Christmas in a shoebox” for third world children who do not receive Christmas gifts.
+- Each Christmas season we choose a charitable organization and the Sunday School children make “Christmas in a shoebox” for children who may not otherwise receive Christmas gifts.

 - Throughout the year we involve our children in several mission projects that are done in the church.
 They help the adults make casseroles, sort food that has been collected for various local food banks and stuff backpacks to be donated to mission organizations at the beginning of the school year.

 - For MLK Day we recently collected personal items and put together personal care bags for prisoners

 - This year our plan for MLK day of service is to assemble bags for H.A.T.Packs, a community group that provides meals for students who face food insecurities.